xiangjunn/tp/docs/DeveloperGuide.md

 title: Developer Guide
 ---

-SoConnect is a **desktop app for SoC students to manage contacts of Professors and Teaching Assistants, as well as to keep track of noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.
+SoConnect is a **desktop app for SoC students to manage contacts of _Professors_ and _Teaching Assistants_, as well as to keep track of noteworthy events, optimized for use via a _Command Line Interface (CLI)_** while still having the benefits of a _Graphical User Interface (GUI)_.